- In physics, we deal with two types of physical quantities one is scalar and the other is a vector.

-(iv) We put arrow in the direction of vector.
+(iv) We put an arrow in the direction of the vector.

-Angle between two vectors means smaller of the two angles between the vectors when they are placed tail to tail by displacing either of the vectors parallel to itself (i.e 0 £ q £ p).
+The angle between two vectors means smaller of the two angles between the vectors when they are placed tail to tail by displacing either of the vectors parallel to itself.

-It implies vector of same magnitude but opposite in direction.
+It implies vectors of the same magnitude but opposite in direction.

-3.6 Co-initial vector: If two or more vector start from the same point then they called co-initial vectors.
+If two or more vectors start from the same point, then they called co-initial vectors.